-Our certified passive house designer course is aimed at all building professionals, including architects, building designers and mechanical, civil, structural and electrical engineers, building contractors and teachers looking to learn the skills and knowledge required to understand how to design and build to the International Passive House standard?
+Are you an architect, building designer, mechanical, civil, structural or electrical engineer, building contractor or any other building professional looking to learn the skills and knowledge required to understand how to design and build to the International Passive House standard?
 Our certified Passive House Designer course has been designed with you in mind.

-This certified passive house designer course involves a combination of lectures, group design and calculation exercises and workshops in preparation for the exam.
-On completion of the course there is the opportunity to sit the examination which is set by the Passivhaus Institut (Germany) and takes place all around the world on four predetermined dates per year.
+This certified Passive House Designer course involves a combination of lectures, group design and calculation exercises and workshops in preparation for the exam.
+On completion of the course there is the opportunity to sit the examination which is set by the Passivhaus Institut (Germany) and takes place all around the world on 4 predetermined dates per year.
 On successfully completing the exam you will receive the internationally recognised accreditation as Certified Passive House Designer or Certified Passive House Consultant.

 Certification as a Passive House Designer by the Passive House Institute (PHI), Darnstadt, Germany will only occur on successful completion of the PHI exam which will be held at Box Hill Institute (date to be confirmed).
 Additional fees will be charged to sit this exam.

 Passive House Course and Exam Enquiries

 |Follow Box Hill Institute - Building Design on Instagram|

 |CPHT2||Certified Passive House Tradesperson Examination|| |